pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_update_pipeline.md

+---
+# metadata #
-## pachctl update pipeline
+title:  pachctl update pipeline

-Update an existing Pachyderm pipeline.
+description: "Update a Pachyderm pipeline with a new pipeline specification.
+For details on the format, see https://docs.pachyderm.com/latest/reference/pipeline-spec/."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis